 Dr. Strangelove: Or How I Learned to Stop Worrying and Love the Bomb (1964, UK), 93 minutes, D: Stanley Kubrick

 Kubrick's classic, cynical Cold War, satirical black comedy, with scathing humor and timeless performances, was based on the novel Red Alert by Peter George and a script by Terry Southern.
 It was the first commercially-successful political satire about nuclear war, doomsday and Cold War politics.
-A crazed, anti-Communist psychotic US general Jack D. Ripper (Sterling Hayden), paranoid about his own potency and commies, sparks a nuclear crisis with a pre-emptive strike against "the Commies."
+A crazed, anti-Communist psychotic US general Jack D. Ripper (Sterling Hayden), paranoid about his own sexual potency, sparks a nuclear crisis with a pre-emptive strike against "the Commies."
 The American President Muffley (Peter Sellers in one of three roles) must deal with gung ho military brass Gen. Buck Turgidson (George C. Scott), bureaucratic bumbling and incompetence, a drunken Soviet Premier and a twisted, black-gloved German rocket scientist, Dr. Strangelove himself (Sellers again).
 Ends with the memorable bucking broncho image of Major Kong (Slim Pickens) riding the fatal bomb and howling wildly toward oblivion: "YAHOO!!
 YAHOO!!"

 Fail Safe (1964), 111 minutes, D: Sidney Lumet